Overlap renormalization group transformations for disordered systems: Introduction

+To our knowledge, renormalization group transformations for spin glasses were first discussed in a computational setting by Young and Stinchcombe~\cite{Young_1976a}.
+The presence of a phase transition in the three-dimensional Edwards-Anderson model was then investigated with the renormalization group by Southern and Young~\cite{Southern_1977}.
+Monte Carlo renormalization group methods were implemented by Wang and Swendsen~\cite{PhysRevB.37.7745}, with the use of the replica Monte Carlo method~\cite{PhysRevLett.57.2607}, and via calculations of the linearized renormalization group transformation matrix~\cite{PhysRevLett.42.859} to calculate two exponents.

-Furthermore, in this manuscript, we utilize the renormalization group to study the explicit symmetry breaking within the two-replica Hamiltonian of the three-dimensional Edwards-Anderson model.
+In the current manuscript, we do not utilize the linearized renormalization group transformation matrix and instead explore if we can conduct direct calculations of four exponents using the Wilson two-lattice matching Monte Carlo renormalization group method~\cite{Wilsonbook,PhysRevB.29.4030} and a computational implementation of the Kadanoff scaling picture~\cite{PhysicsPhysiqueFizika.2.263}.
+It is therefore possible to comment, based on the obtained results, on the consistency of distinct renormalization group methods.
+Furthermore, we utilize the renormalization group to study the explicit symmetry breaking within the two-replica Hamiltonian of the three-dimensional Edwards-Anderson model.
 Specifically, we couple the overlap order parameter to a fictitious field and introduce it within the two-replica Hamiltonian to break explicitly its symmetry.
 We then construct mappings which relate the original and the renormalized fictitious fields, and extract the critical exponent associated with the divergence of the correlation length in relation to the field of the overlap order parameter.
-Finally, we conclude by discussing how overlap renormalization group transformations, which do not require a renormalization of the random couplings of a system, enable the extraction of multiple critical exponents in phase transitions which are fully characterized by overlap order parameters.
+The computational implementation is based on the parallel tempering method~\cite{doi:10.1143/JPSJ.65.1604,Marinari_1992} and the introduction of reweighting techniques for renormalized observables~\cite{bachtis2020adding,PhysRevLett.128.081603,arxiv.2205.08156} to spin glasses, via the multiple histogram method~\cite{PhysRevLett.63.1195}.